-The Company's financial instruments consist of mortgages receivable, demand loan, accounts payable and accrued liabilities, and redeemable preferred shares.
+The Company's financial instruments consist of mortgages receivable, loan, accounts payable and accrued liabilities.
 The fair values of these accounts approximate their carrying values due to the short-term nature of these instruments.

 The Company measures fair values using the following fair value hierarchy that reflects the significance of the inputs used in making the measurements: